 66. A couple years ago, I ended up having Cyclical Vomiting Syndrome for a year.
 The first time it happened, I got this enormous cramp in my stomach, kind of like a super hunger pain.
 So I ate something, thinking I just needed some food.
 But then I threw up several times that night.

-67. I used to trust that the government was really looking out for us and for the consumer.
+67. I used to trust that the government was really looking out for us and for the consumer (when I was young, stupid, and naive).
 I used to think that they would never allow things into our food and bodies and air and environment that would hurt us.
 Oh, how wrong I was!
 After doing a ton of research into healthy eating and food-processing and the power of lobbyist groups and the shady practices of trusted government organizations (such as someone working to develop a harmful product and then going to work for the government to get it approved, or companies being allowed to research, test, and monitor the safety of their own product – say what!?!), I now have a new motto: Buyer beware!
 Research it for yourself.
 Never trust the government or the companies to make a decision about what’s healthy or best for you!
+My goodness, what a fool I was!
+My eyes have been opened!
+[The bad side of knowing too much: Sometimes you wish you didn’t.
+In some ways, ignorance really is bliss.]

 [I have to be careful, though.
 I always start speeding – just a little bit - when fun music is on.
 My son has started calling me “Lead-foot Mama” when I am listening to this music while driving to church because I end up going 39 miles per hour in a Speed Limit 30 zone.
 Maybe I should stop listening to “I Love Rock and Roll” and “We’re Not Gonna Take It” on the way to church.
 Yeah, I know . . . but still.
 It’s a little, bonding-moment tradition for my 7-year-old and me.]